lakesare/memcode/Readme.md

 2. `heroku login`.
 3. Make sure heroku knows about our app: `heroku git:remote -a memcode`.
 4. Pull courses from the database with `make heroku-db-pull`.

-### How to run tests?

-#### Set up database.
-1. Create a new test database 'memcode_test': `make test-db-reset`.

-#### Start test-runners.
-1. Run `npm install`.
-2. `make test-backend` for backend, and `make test-frontend`.
-Both will be automatically compiling code in the runtime, so you don't need to bother with code compilers.
-Both run code in `**/*/... .test.js` file inside of, respectively, backend and frontend folders.